Selvol™ Polyvinyl Alcohol Product Information

 • Lower processing costs (no cooking required)

-Selvol PVOH solutions are available only in the U.S.
+Please note Selvol PVOH solutions are available in the U.S. only.

-Selvol PVOHs have many characteristics that make them useful in a wide range of applications.
+Selvol PVOH grades have unique characteristics that make them useful in an array of applications.

-By choosing from the many Selvol PVOH grades available, you can obtain the performance properties needed for your specific applications.
-These include properties such as water solubility, abrasion resistance, tensile strength, adhesive and bonding properties, grease or oil resistance and film-forming qualities.
+By choosing from the many available Selvol PVOH grades, you can obtain the performance properties necessary for your specific applications.
+You can expect properties like these:

-Our highly skilled technical service group can help you select your ideal Selvol PVOH grade.
+Contact our highly skilled technical service group.
+They can help you select your ideal Selvol PVOH grade.

-Changes Occurring in the Properties of PVOH as the Degree of Hydrolysis and Molecular Weight Change
+Changes in PVOH Properties as the Degree of Hydrolysis and Molecular Weight Change

 molecular weight graphic

-Viscosity/Concentration Relationships of Aqueous Selvol PVOH Solutions at 20%
+Viscosity/Concentration Relationships of Aqueous Selvol Polyvinyl Alcohol Solutions at 20%

 viscosity in centipoises graphic